 Niger is a country in West Africa and is one of the world’s most impoverished nations.
-Although the country has made significant effort in poverty reduction, Niger’s extreme poverty rate remained at 41.4% in 2019, affecting 9.5 million people.
+Although the country has made a significant effort in poverty reduction, Niger’s extreme poverty rate was 41.4% in 2019, affecting 9.5 million people.
 Here are the top 10 facts about poverty in Niger.

 - Niger’s fast-growing population adds to its high poverty rate.
 The United Nations expects Niger’s population to triple by 2050.
 As a result, the country’s inability to break the cycle of poverty for impoverished families will increase.

 - Population Services International (PSI) Corporation promotes family planning resources in Niger.
 In 2019, PSI partnered with the Nigerien Ministry of Public Health to administer an outreach mission for voluntary family planning to rural areas of Niger.
 For example, the operation provided long-acting contraception methods and health education.

 - Niger battles hunger.
 As of 2015, with a population of 18 million, 81% of Niger’s population lives in rural areas.
 Due to the rurality, most of the community does not have access to a food market.
 This exacerbates the problem of food security for the 20% of citizens who do not have enough food.

 - Action Against Hunger aided 429,301 Nigeriens in 2018.
 The program provided better access to food markets and seasonal cast-for-work opportunities.
 Action Against Hunger assisted families by donating seeds and agricultural tools to those in need.

 - Niger encounters climate challenges.
 As a country in West Africa, the Sahara Desert covers 80% of Niger, causing challenges for agriculture.
 The dry climate and minimal crop growth force 40% of Nigerien children under the age of five to experience malnutrition.